 Like its bigger brother, Little Governors’ was one of the original tented camps that the company offered and has long been a favourite.
 Using the same template as its brother, due to its being 20 rooms less, the camp has a much smaller and quiet feel to it.
 The location, on one of the west facing bends of the Mara River, gives the views from rooms an aspect over the river and nearby watering hole.
 With the Paradise plains nearby supplying the area with outstanding game viewing, this is definitely one of the top lodges in the Mara.
 Its only downside is the close proximity to all of the other bigger Governors’ properties.

 Naibor is a beautiful, tented camp set in a stunning area in the centre of the Maasai Mara.
 Each of the nine tents has been well thought out and use a side-opening construction that allows you to feel even more a part of the forest around you.
 While the lodge may not have the views of its neighbour, Rekero, it is in one of the best areas of the Mara.
 With very good guiding and a spacious, relaxed atmosphere, this is a great little camp that makes you feel very much a part of the environment.
 One of the top camps in the Mara.

 Rekero has long been held as the camp to try and emulate in the Mara as it has everything you would look for from a camp.
-Owner run and managed, the level of standards are comparable with those of camps in Botswana and, due to the depth and knowledge that is learnt through experience of an area over a long period, the guiding can certainly be compared as well.
-The tents themselves may lack the glass fronts and air conditioning that can be offered these days but if it is a great, small and well located camp with awesome game year round that you are looking for then this is it….there is a reason the camp can be very hard to get space in!!
+Overseen by Asilia the level of of hospitality and service are some of the best in the country.
+Due to the depth and knowledge that is learnt through experience of an area over a long period, the guiding is also classed as some of the best as well.
+The tents themselves may lack the glass fronts and air conditioning that can be offered these days but if it is a great, small and well located camp with awesome game year round…there is a reason the camp can be very hard to get space in!!